kostya/simple_idn/README.md

 # SimpleIdn

-SimpleIdn Crystal language.
+SimpleIdn for Crystal language.
 Translated from Ruby https://github.com/mmriis/simpleidn.

+This shard allows easy conversion from punycode ACE strings to unicode UTF-8 strings and visa versa.

+The implementation is heavily based on the RFC3492 C example implementation but simplified since it does not preserve case.

 ## Installation